1 Changing the size of MySQL buffers

 A read-only table made with the

-utility.
-All customers with extended MySQL email support are entitled to a copy ofpack_isam
+pack_isamutility.
+All customers with extended MySQL email support are entitled to a copy ofpack_isamfor their internal usage. -

 The uncompress code exists in all MySQL distributions so that even